St. George Utah Temple: Construction

-Originally of French manufacture, the cannon was employed by Napoleon during his siege on Moscow.
+The cannon's origin has been disputed and has multiple origin stories.
+One states that the cannon was originally of French manufacture, and was employed by Napoleon during his siege on Moscow.
 The cannon was left behind during his retreat, and it traveled to Siberia, then Alaska, and eventually to California.
-Members of the Mormon Battalion acquired the cannon, mounted it on wheels, and brought it to Utah.
-After creating a pulley system using horsepower, workers filled the cannon with lead, encased in timbers, lifted it thirty feet in the air, and used it as a pile driver to compact the foundation.
-Young advised the workmen to test the foundation's strength by dropping the cannon, and that if it bounced three times, then the foundation was solid.

-The cannon's origin has been disputed and has multiple origin stories.
 Kirk M. Curtis, writing for Brigham Young University, wrote that the cannon coming from Napoleon was an "interesting story".
 Deseret News, in 2010, quoted the Church News on the origin of the cannon in 1979 that said it came from Napoleon, and in 2020 Deseret News only mentioned that the cannon was purchased from California.

 Ardis E. Parshall of the Salt Lake Tribune said that the origin of the cannon is in doubt, and stated that Erastus Snow told a local member, Jesse Crosby, to buy the cannon whilst out at California, for defense against Native-Americans.
 When the legislature refused to pay for it, Crosby lent it out for local militia use.
 The cannon ended up being too cumbersome for anything other than drills, and eventually was donated to build the temple in St. George in 1871.
 The Church Newsroom, in 2011 stated that Crosby did buy the cannon out in California, but that its origin was in either Mexico or South America.
 Other sources, like the Washington County Historical Society, and Rueben Wadsworth of St. George News state that the cannon has origins from the Mexican-American war.

+Members of the Mormon Battalion acquired the cannon, mounted it on wheels, and brought it to Utah.
+After creating a pulley system using horsepower, workers filled the cannon with lead, encased in timbers, lifted it thirty feet in the air, and used it as a pile driver to compact the foundation.
+Young advised the workmen to test the foundation's strength by dropping the cannon, and that if it bounced three times, then the foundation was solid.